Treatment of acne depends on its severity – mild, moderate or severe.

 - High dose oral antibiotics for six months or longer

-- In females, especially those with polycystic ovary syndrome, oral antiandrogens such as oestrogen/cyproterone or spironolactone may be suitable long term.
-Systemic corticosteroids are sometimes used.
+- In females, especially those with polycystic ovary syndrome, oral antiandrogens such as oestrogen/cyproterone or spironolactone may be suitable long-term

 Physical treatments for acne